 For children, though, many want to be with their parents despite what has happened.
 And studies show that most do better when they can be safely raised within their own family.
 There may not be a white picket fence, two parents, or a large savings account, but if the child is safe, loved, and provided for, they can heal from past hurts and thrive.

 HOW DOES CASA FIT IN?

 A CASA (Court Appointed Special Advocate) volunteer is in a unique position to see all sides of the child’s case, to be the voice for what is in the child’s best interest, and to advocate on their behalf.
-They are often instrumental in determining whether reunification occurs or not.
+They offer their recommendation to the court, which is often instrumental in determining whether reunification occurs or not.

 Reunifying broken families, helping them to become healthy and whole, can be a large part of an Advocate’s job.
 They recommend appropriate services and help to associate as many healthy adult connections for the child as they can find.
 These connections help to support the child throughout their journey in the child welfare system, and after.

 Reunification works when the parent(s) fulfill their responsibility to provide a safe and healthy environment for their child.
 This can mean taking parenting classes, getting individual and family counseling and treatment for drug or alcohol abuse, maintaining a job and clean and safe residence, and keeping people who are unsafe away from their child.
 When reunification fails, most often it’s because a safe environment cannot be provided or maintained.